Mongolia country brief

 Australian senior visits to Mongolia

 - July 2018, then Minister for International Development and the Pacific, Senator the Hon Concetta Fierravanti-Wells, visited Ulaanbaatar to represent Australia at the Asian Ministerial Conference on Disaster Risk Reduction (AMCDRR), hosted by Mongolia.

 - May 2017, Australia's Ambassador for Women and Girls, Dr Sharman Stone, visited Mongolia to highlight Australia's work to improve women's equality and economic empowerment in Mongolia.

 - April 2016, the Deputy President of the Senate, Senator Gavin Marshall, attended the Asia Europe Parliamentary Meeting in Mongolia.

 - October 2012, then Foreign Minister Bob Carr visited Mongolia to open the Australian Consulate-General in Ulaanbaatar and discuss the bilateral relationship and growing commercial and aid ties.

-The two countries have also had a number of official visits for inter-parliamentary engagement.
+Australia and Mongolia have also had a number of official inter-parliamentary engagement visits.
 In September 2012, a delegation of the House of Representatives Regional Australia Committee led by Tony Windsor MP visited Mongolia.
 In January 2011, Harry Jenkins MP, the then Speaker of the House of Representatives, led a delegation to the Asia Pacific Parliamentary Forum hosted by Mongolia.
 In 2010, a delegation of Australian Members of Parliament led by Annette Hurley MP visited Mongolia and ten Mongolian State Secretaries visited Australia.
 In 2009, two delegations from Mongolia led by Members of Parliament visited Australia, and a group of four Australian Members of Parliament from the Australia-Mongolia Parliamentary Group visited Mongolia.